 At the same time, reinforce performance skills as you practice to cultivate the habits you’ll need at concerts or auditions.

-When an easy piece is thoroughly learned, practice performing it using the methods described in The Musician’s Way – i.e., first for a recorder, and then for peers in a performance-development group.
-As your skills gel, test yourself in low-stakes public settings.
+When an easy piece is thoroughly learned, practice performing it using the methods described in Part II of The Musician’s Way – i.e., first for a recorder, and then for peers in a performance-development group.
+As your skills gel, later on, you might test yourself in low-stakes public settings.

 “If you’d like to boost your inner skills or otherwise upgrade your performances, the first steps are to review what and how you practice.”

-Here are links to articles designed to help musicians strengthen inner skills and become fearless, soulful performers:
+Here are links to articles on The Musician’s Way Blog that help musicians strengthen inner skills and become fearless, artistic performers:

 * * *

-The Musician’s Way is the only book to cover the essential artistic, technical, mental, collaborative and professional skills that aspiring performers require.
+The Musician’s Way is the only book to cover the comprehensive artistic, technical, mental, collaborative and professional skills that aspiring performers require.
+Read reviews.

 © 2022 Gerald Klickstein